by Nilesh Kulkarni –

 Now let’s consider analytics for a moment.

-To borrow from Wikipedia: ” Analytics is the discovery, interpretation, and communication of meaningful patterns in data.
-Especially valuable in areas rich with recorded information, analytics relies on the simultaneous application of statistics, computer programming and operations research to quantify performance.
-Analytics often favors data visualization to communicate insight.”
+To borrow from Wikipedia1: ” Analytics is the discovery, interpretation, and communication of meaningful patterns in data.
+Especially valuable in areas rich with recorded information, analytics relies on the simultaneous application of statistics2, computer programming3 and operations research4 to quantify performance.
+Analytics often favors data visualization5 to communicate insight.”

 We employ analytics primarily to review organizational data using statistical techniques, to identify data patterns by analyzing large volumes of data, and to present the results in a way business can understand.
 And most importantly, we use analytics to improve the quality of the decision-making process, and to shape business decisions and actions to best achieve organizational targets.